 - Root growth in Turface is erratic at best, without the benefits of predictability seen in volcanic soils

 Given that the foundation of the tree is the roots, and that bonsai training is by nature stressful to the tree, having a marginalized root system is to be avoided at all costs.
 You don’t have to use akadama.
 But at least don’t use Turface, and you won’t experience random, poorly ramified root structures that cannot support bonsai training.
-There are many things that can work, but I will say that pumice is a near-perfect particle for fine root growth.
+There are many things that can work, but I will say that, aside from akadama, pumice is a near-perfect particle for fine root growth.